This ultimate summer bucket list is full of cheap and fun summer activities for kids!

-Summer is the time of year where families, friends, and couples take off to all parts of the world for fun in the sun.
 With a list of miles long of things to do for those days on summer vacation, I’ve compiled a summer bucket list that is sure to please anyone who has a little more time on their hands this season.
-From hiking trails to bike rides on the beach, here are some of my favorite summer activities to put on your summer bucket list.

-Sit down with your family and choose which activities from the list should go on your summer bucket list- not everything will work for everyone.
+Sit down with your family and choose which bucket list activities from this guide should go on your summer bucket list- not everything will work for everyone.
 Then cross them off one by one!

 Summer Bucket List: Cheap and Fun Summer Activities for Kids